-- 1. FCD will distribute all allotments from the Appropriation Act in equal monthly amounts unless an accelerated distribution has been approved by SBD.
-Allotments for all other appropriations will be distributed based on statutory provisions or state agency requests approved by SBD. - 2.
+- FCD will distribute all allotments from the Appropriation Act in equal monthly amounts unless an accelerated distribution has been approved by SBD.
+Allotments for all other appropriations will be distributed based on statutory provisions or state agency requests approved by SBD.
+Allotment transfers will be limited to a single department per fund within a single P-Code. - 2.
 State agencies can request that SBD change their monthly allotment ratio in accordance with statutory provisions, within the limitations of cash availability. - 3.
 SBD may adjust allotments to meet general fund cash flow requirements with written approval from the DFA Secretary or State Budget Director.
 SBD must formally notify the affected state agencies of the adjustments.